DEPTH INTEGRATION

 ABOUT RACHEL

-My work is informed by training across multiple integrative traditions, including somatic and nervous-system-based approaches, contemplative practice, creative and expressive modalities, and nature-based frameworks.
-I hold a B.A. in Transformative Education and Leadership and an M.A. in Clinical Mental Health Counseling with a focus on Trauma-Informed and Responsive practice, and am completing a Ph.D. in Integral and Transpersonal Psychology, where my research examines psilocybin-assisted treatment for complex trauma.
+My approach draws from somatic and nervous system-based practice, contemplative traditions, expressive and symbolic modalities, and nature-based frameworks.
+I hold a B.A. in Transformative Education and Leadership and an M.A. in Clinical Mental Health Counseling with a focus on trauma-informed and responsive practice.
+I am also completing a Ph.D. in Integral and Transpersonal Psychology, where my research examines psilocybin-assisted work with complex trauma.

 • Depth Integration is not psychotherapy and it is not conventional coaching.